 Kiran Bahra, the school's Head Girl, who will be going on to study English Literature at the prestigious University of Warwick states, "I know that I would never have achieved three A*s at A-level had I not come to the Poly.
 With the support I have received from my teachers and my Heads of Year, I have been able to reach my full potential and ultimately, I am forever grateful."

 Deputy Head of Sixth Form Ms Hannah Elliott said: "I have been a Head of Year for seven years here at the Poly, and this was undoubtedly the hardest year for staff and students.
 It fills me with such pride and joy to know that all of the hard work has paid off!"
 Mr Michael McGuiness, Acting Head of Sixth Form adds, "There has been a great deal of speculation in the press about grade inflation, but many students' grades have been externally validated by entrance exams and interviews as they are every year.
 The students' success is well earned and should be celebrated."

-Head Teacher, Mr Plumb, is overjoyed by the results: “This is a fantastic set of results for both the school and the Royal Borough of Greenwich.
-I would like to take this opportunity to thank the staff, our Governors, and, of course, the students themselves for their sheer determination and hard work!"
+PolyMAT CEO, Mr Tim Plumb, was overjoyed by the results and stated, "These results are testament to the continued academic excellence in which we pride ourselves at The Poly.
+We are elated that so many of our students are able to go to their first choice universities, including a significant number who will be continuing their academic pathways at Russell Group universities, including Cambridge.
+Our students will be studying subjects such as Medicine, Dentistry, Maths, Engineering and Veterinary.
+This is a fantastic set of results for both the school and the Royal Borough of Greenwich.
+I would like to take this opportunity to thank the staff, our Trustees and Governors, and, of course, the students themselves for their sheer determination and hard work!"